riccardomerlano/riccardomerlano.github.io/_posts/2021-04-24-cache-probing-through-image.complete-property.markdown

 This tecnique take place in the `cache probing xs-leaks` toghether with other, more reliable, timing attacks which use `onload`/`onerror` triggers.
 The `image.complete` property do not provides advantages over this methodologies, it only have the peculiarity that timers aren't needed: this could lead to an advantage if will come a moment in which browser vendors decide to change the resolution of the `performance.now()` return value (such as FireFox already does) in order to try to mitigate different kinds of timing attacks.

-Another really important thing to know is that, since early 2021, this technique (such as many other `cache probing xs-leaks`) will not work anymore on browsers that implements partitioned caches like Safari and Chromium-based ones.
+Another really important thing to know is that, since late 2020, this technique (such as many other `cache probing xs-leaks`) will not work anymore on browsers that implements partitioned caches like Safari and Chromium-based ones.

 I hope this can be useful for you :).